 Part of the success of the Dublin City Schools athletic programs is a reflection of its strong recreational opportunities.
 With more than 1,000 acres of parkland and 35 individual parks offering everything from woodlands to athletic fields, Dublin is working to build a garden city that provides the whole community a place to live, work, and play.

-Dublin: Just 20 Minutes from Columbus
+Just 20 Minutes from Columbus

-Search for Your Perfect Home in Dublin, Ohio
+Search for Your Perfect Home

-Start searching for your Dublin home right here.
+Start searching for your dream home right here.
 If you’re interested in a master-planned community surrounding a golf course, be sure to check out The Country Club at Muirfield Village, home to the Memorial Tournament.
 If you are considering relocating to Central Ohio or the Dublin area, feel free to use our complimentary resources to help ease the buying and selling process.
 For a private tour of homes for sale in Dublin please contact The Raines Group at 614-855-8700.